Mattie Parker: Career

 During her junior year at the University of Texas, Parker became a press assistant in then-Texas House of Representatives Speaker Tom Craddick's office.
 She later became Craddick's deputy press secretary and served as his executive assistant after graduating from college.
 Between 2007 and 2010, Parker worked as legislative director and chief of staff to Texas Rep. Phil King, a Republican from Weatherford.
 While attending law school, Parker served as campaign manager for U.S. Rep Kay Granger, the first Republican woman to represent Texas in the U.S. House and Fort Worth's first female mayor.
 In 2012, she became Granger's district director before leaving in 2014 to work as an associate attorney at Harris, Finley & Bogle, P.C.

-Parker was appointed Chief of Staff for Fort Worth's mayor and held a position on the city council in 2015, where she remained until April 2020.
-Parker then became the founding chief executive officer of Fort Worth Cradle to Career, a nonprofit organization, and the Tarrant To & Through (T3) Partnership, a coalition of organizations focused on increasing the number of Tarrant County students who obtain a postsecondary credential before entering the workforce.
+Parker was appointed Chief of Staff for Fort Worth's mayor and the city council starting in 2015, where she remained until April 2020.
+Parker then became the founding chief executive officer of Fort Worth Cradle to Career, a nonprofit organization, and the Tarrant To & Through (T3) Partnership, a coalition of organizations focused on increasing the number of Tarrant County students who obtained a postsecondary credential before entering the workforce.
 She left the position in July 2021 following her victory in the mayor's race, but remains on the board of directors.